TL;DR

 As McKinsey notes, smart compensation model revisions can impact sales 50% more than equivalent ad spend, so it’s worth getting this right.

-Sales Compensation Plan Templates by Company Type
+Sales Compensation Plan Templates and Examples by Company Type

 Designing an effective sales compensation plan requires tailoring the structure to align with your company's business model, sales processes, and growth stage.